BOYLOOKMEINMYFACE/game-of-life-starter/README.md

 Conway's "Game of Life" is a classic computer science challenge, solved by many students in many languages throughout the years.
 The best way to learn about it is to play it here: https://playgameoflife.com/

-You will use a 2D `int[][]` to represent "cells".
-Unlike the true game, your version will not be on an infinite plane.
-You will use a finite Processing canvas to visualize the game.

-You are given starter code.
-You may adjust the canvas and the cell spacing.
-The `DENSITY` constant should be used to initialize the game grid with roughly that percentage of "living" cells.
-I.e., if it's set to 0.1 that means that roughly 10% of the cells will be alive at the start.
-You will randomly populate the cells.

-Note that rows are designated by `y` and columns by `x`.
-If you want to rename these variables you can, but be consistent!

 ## Regeneration Rules
 For a space that is populated (1):
 - Each cell with one or no neighbors dies, as if by solitude.